 Please note that our 2014 baseline figures have changed a little since last year, as we have refined and implemented improvements to our research methods.
-Specifically, we have added in the Philippines as a new country this year.
+In particular, we have added specific Hong Kong data into our model this year, which has slightly increased the growth figure for the China region from 6.8% to 7.0% in 2015.
+It has also added US\$563m to the overall market size that was not included last year.
 We are happy to provide subscribers with a restated set of 2014 baseline figures should this be of interest.